minvws/nl-covid19-data-dashboard/packages/app/README.md

 The value doesn't actually matter, so it can be anything.

-To build a production version you can run `yarn build`, and after that `yarn start` to serve the built files.
+To build a production version you can run `yarn build:app`, and after that `yarn start` to serve the built files.

 ## Available Scripts